mattetti/mattetti.github.com.old/source/_posts/2013-01-30-omniauth-and-google-apps.markdown

 ```
 (Obviously, you need to change the path to your own cert)

-We are almost with the setup, we just need two more things:
+We are almost done with the setup, we just need two more things:

 * make sure you are using a session.
 * setup OmniAuth

-I'm using Sinatra, so I'll load the `Rack::Session` middlware before I
+I'm using Sinatra, so I'll load the `Rack::Session` middleware before I
 set Omniauth:

 ```ruby